-At Musicinstrumentscenter, we know that producing and selling music can be pretty challenging, especially for new beatmakers or music producers.
-That is why we have created this article to provide you with 5 essential tips to help you find your way and become successful in the complicated world of music production.
+Our partners at Musicinstrumentscenter know that producing and selling music can be pretty challenging, especially for new beat makers or music producers.
+That is why they have created this article to provide you with 5 essential tips to help you find your way and become successful in the complicated world of music production.

 Love, respect and embrace all kinds of music

 This is a very important element that will help you to be successful as a producer.

 If you are not passionate about music, but only entering the music production business for the promise of fame, money, prestige or glamour, you are unlikely to be successful enough to achieve any of those things.
 First, you have to love, respect and embrace all kinds of music and allow your passion for great sound to be your main drive.